jupyter-server/enterprise_gateway/etc/docker/enterprise-gateway/README.md

 - [Jupyter Enterprise Gateway](https://github.com/jupyter-server/enterprise_gateway)
 - Python/R/Toree kernels that can be launched and distributed across a managed cluster.
+- `ipykernel<7` is pinned before the Enterprise Gateway wheel install to keep kernel idle/busy transitions working under the process-proxy model

 # Basic Use